Krucial Staffing provided this article.

 The misrepresentation of nurses in modern television is a common occurrence that can influence our medical professionals’ treatment based on nothing more than stereotypes.
 Nurses are commonly identified in this form of entertainment as supporting personnel, with their duties seldom acknowledged.
 They are occasionally characterized as muted or foolish, with little to no influence over patient care.
 Their vital, everyday tasks in real life are excluded, their roles simplified and portrayed as merely “doctor’s helpers.”
 However, this is not the case nor how they should be represented.
 Nurses are pivotal in communicating needs to all other members of the healthcare system and advocating for their patients.

 Their coworkers who take on the title of RRT, CNA (Certified Nursing Assistant), and EMT are hardly recognized for their contributions.
 This lack of representation of other clinical professionals continues to undermine their work and importance to the healthcare system.
 These stereotypes perpetuated by the Hollywood medical scene can be detrimental to our caregivers in real life.
 Once we can identify these biases and propagandist portrayals of medical professionals, we can treat our nurses with the respect and admiration they deserve.

 Interested in looking more about emergency response and/or contract travel options?
 Check out emergency response and healthcare staffing company, Krucial Staffing.
 Krucial Staffing specializes in high volume, rapid response staffing, driven by a mission to serve others at their greatest time of need.
 To learn more about what positions they currently have open, then check out their Facebook, Instagram, LinkedIn, or Twitter page for more information.

-We hope you found this article on 5 factors to consider for travel assignments helpful.
-Are there any other factors you consider before taking travel assignments?
+We hope you found this article on the misconception of nursing on television shows enjoyable.
+Are there any other misconceptions you have found?
 Comment them below.